ShuyunLiuRun/XML_To_CSV/README.md

         -   "200" and "300" can repeat and will be within the header and trailer rows (done)
     -   Remove leading and trailing white spaces, tabs, additional newlines. (done)

--   Unit test cases
+-   Some Unit test cases

 ## what wasn't done

--   valid rows - "200" row must be followed by at least 1 "300" row
+-   validate rows - "200" row must be followed by at least 1 "300" row
 -   failed to run the unit tests

 ## what would be done with more time

--   unit tests (I have only write tests for .net programs before so this is my first time using Jest.
+-   unit tests (I have only write tests for .net programs before and this is my first time using Jest.
 Would be done with some more time reading documentation)
--   An entry point to take a file input in the front end
+-   Another entry point to take a file input in the front end

 ## Instructions